-Monday come and goes and the entire weeks rolls by and we resolve to start fresh again the next monday.
+Monday comes and goes and the entire weeks roll by and we resolve to start fresh again the next Monday.

 We find it hard to hold ourselves accountable.
 It’s easy to justify to ourselves why we had to skip that workout.
 Some of these reasons may be valid, but most of the time, it’s just the lack of proper motivation.

 Now what if you have a personal trainer who shows up at your door and pushes you out of that door for your workout, motivating and encouraging you, guiding you through your session and cheering you on to do much more than you ever will on your own.

 But I can’t afford a personal trainer!